PerformanC/CogLink/README.md

 None, sadly, but if you made a plugin for Coglink, please send a PR adding in the line below the format: `[Plugin name](Github repo of the Library) by YourGitHubusername`

-If you also want to make a plugin for it, but needs either help of more features, please call me on [Cwift's/Coglink's Discord server](https://discord.gg/uPveNfTuCJ), I'll be really happy to help ya! ^^
+If you also want to make a plugin for it, but needs either help of more features, please call me on PerformanC's [Discord server](https://discord.gg/uPveNfTuCJ), we'll be really happy to help ya! ^^

 ## What is the reason for the creation of Coglink?